 San Jose Splash Pad 1707 San Jose St., Georgetown.

 The 1,656 square-foot splash pad has 15 spray features, including a spray archway called a Super Soaker, a shower tunnel that sprays water in an archway from the ground, a T-shaped pole that spins and sprays called a Storm Spinner, popcorn jets that shoot water from the ground, and a post that sprays water in a bell shape.
 The splash pad operates from April 1 – September 30, 2018, from 9 a.m. to 8 p.m.
 (Review)

 Splash Pad in Hutto

 Water Playscape at Robin Bledsoe Park 601 S. Bagdad Rd., Leander.

-May 1 – September 30, 2017, from 9:00 a.m. – 8:00 p.m. daily.
+May 1 – September 30, 2018, from 9 a.m. to 8 p.m. daily.
 This fun splash park features water guns and buckets that dump water on unsuspecting heads.
 It is fully enclosed, with a gate.
 There are restrooms and a playground close by.

 Splash Pads in Pflugerville